jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 ## Troubleshooting

 After enabling the plugin, the plugin will automatically discover the Energy Sockets in your network that have the "Local API" setting enabled using Multicast DNS.
+Multicast DNS is a feature of all consumer routers.
+So unless you have changed these settings specifically, or using multiple different LAN networks, there should be no need to change any settings for this.
+It should just work.

 More on this in the [HomeWizard API documentation about Discovery](https://homewizard-energy-api.readthedocs.io/discovery.html).

-If no Energy Sockets could be found:
+If no Energy Sockets could be found, maybe this could help:

+- Verify if the Energy Sockets are still available/online in the Energy App
+- Verify if the Energy Sockets have the "Local API" setting enabled
+- Restart the Energy Sockets (unplug and plug them back in)
+- Restart the Homebridge plugin and/or server
-- There probably is an issue with Multicast DNS in your network.
+- If none of the above help, there probably is an issue with Multicast DNS in your network.
 Check your network settings and/or router settings to enable Multicast DNS.
-- Try a restart of the Homebridge plugin and/or server
-- Verify if the Energy Sockets are still available/online in the Energy App.